alf-tool/alf-doc/doc/blog/2013-10-21-relations-as-first-class-citizen.md

 ### ... plus extra

-What if `cities` (that does not actually exists in the original suppliers and parts examplar), come from somewhere else?
+What if the `cities` tuples (that does not actually exists in the original suppliers and parts examplar), come from somewhere else?
 A .csv file, another database or whatever datasource?

 ```try
 requester_city = 'Paris'